pluralsight/gcp-pubsub-lite/README.md

 <a href="https://badge.fury.io/js/%40pluralsight%2Fgcp-pubsub-lite"><img src="https://badge.fury.io/js/%40pluralsight%2Fgcp-pubsub-lite.svg" alt="npm version" height="18"></a>
 <img alt="GitHub Workflow Status" src="https://github.com/pluralsight/gcp-pubsub-lite/workflows/test%2C%20version%20bump%2C%20tag%2C%20npm%20publish/badge.svg">

 This is a convenience library/wrapper for the [official GCP Pub/Sub library](https://github.com/googleapis/nodejs-pubsub).
 You supply our wrapper with the official GCP Pub/Sub library so you control which version you want to use.
-This way, our library will not block you from applying e.g. the latest security updates.
+This way, our library will not block you from applying e.g. the latest security updates, or pinning to a previous version.
 We will keep this library up-to-date to be compatible with recent versions of the official library.
-Currently `@google-cloud/pubsub` versions 1.4.1+ are supported.
+Currently we support `@google-cloud/pubsub` versions 1.4.1+.

-The official library, while full-featured, requires some deeper understanding and boilerplate to accomplish common tasks. `gcp-pubsub-lite`, for example, enables simple subscription polling and sending/receiving JSON data as shown below.
+The official Google library, while full-featured, requires focused reading to understand and boilerplate to accomplish simple tasks.
+It uses an OO approach where the same things can be accomplished with different classes, in slightly different ways.
+By contrast, `gcp-pubsub-lite` uses simple, easy to use, functions.
+For example, `gcp-pubsub-lite` enables simple subscription polling and sending/receiving JSON data as shown below.

 ## Installation